 Perhaps the creativity of Beastars shines the most with how it tackles the concept of the food chain—particularly for an animal stuck at the crossroads between aggression and helplessness, like the red deer Louis (Yūki Ono).
-Louis, the leader of the drama club, is Legoshi’s exact foil: he is confident, talented, and popular, with the female students fawning over his acting abilities and charming personality.
+Louis, the leader of the drama club, is Legoshi’s exact foil: he is confident, talented, and popular.
 In fact, Louis is rumored to become the next “Beastar,” a vaguely defined status that symbolizes the unity between predator and prey in this animal world.
 However, Louis conceals an insecurity by combatively lashing out at his fellow drama club members: he envies the predators for being born with natural strength, and is painfully aware that he, a deer, can easily become the next target for any carnivore who succumbs to instinct.
 Louis may be famed for his brilliant onstage acting, but his façade becomes clearer beyond the spotlight.
 He is jealous of the timid Legoshi for having the choice to be vulnerable, and is deeply sensitive to his inability to fight off threats such as the lion gang Shishigumi, even when they kidnap and attempt to rape Haru.
 The humiliation haunts him, testing his masculinity as the entire world pressures him into becoming the metaphorical bridge between all animals.
 Louis struggles with the inverse conflict Legoshi faces: under constant scrutiny, they both try to become something they are not, questioning if they can truly deviate from their assigned and preordained identities—a compelling message for all those who feel social pressures creep into their internal anxieties and wavering convictions.

 While the supporting characters of the show often amounted to little more than plot devices to swerve the episodes in different directions, I admired the dynamic they offered in the world-building process.
 Gouhin (Akio Ōtsuka), the muscular giant panda doctor, is the voice of reason to both Legoshi and the audience, questioning the sustainability of Legoshi’s relationship with Haru while remaining sympathetic to the wolf’s friendship and aiding him on his rescue mission to save Haru.
 Bill (Takaaki Torashima), an outspoken tiger, embodies a brash and toxic masculinity, testing the limits of morality through his drug abuse and hostile, drug-enhanced encounter with Legoshi.
 Juno (Atsumi Tanezaki), a kind freshman gray wolf, falls in love with Legoshi and is hell-bent on viewing everything as a competition that she must win, be it in taking her fellow wolf’s attention away from Haru, or defeating Louis for the title of Beastar.